adlytaibi/removeversiondbucket/README.md

 ![](https://raw.githubusercontent.com/adlytaibi/ss/master/removeversiondbucket/removeversiondbucket.gif)

 Whether you want to understand how to build and destroy a bucket with versioning or simply testing a few scenarios.
+A default number parallel operations is set by a `governor` variable.
 This is a simple bash script that will go through the following workflow:
 - Create bucket
 - Check and enable versioning on the newly created or existing bucket
 - Create C-times test files and PUT
+- Delete the C-times test files
 - Update every file and PUT to create a new version of each file D-times
 - List and delete all files in the bucket
 - List and delete all files versions
 - List and delete all delete markers
 - Delete the bucket
-- Delete the C-times test files

 ### WARNING: The script will **DELETE** the bucket at the end.
 Don't use an existing bucket unless you don't care for it.